Basic Page Sidebar Menu Perry World House

 At Perry World House, we welcome undergraduate and graduate students from across the University of Pennsylvania campus.

 Whether you are studying nursing, engineering or political science, Perry World House is a place where you can connect with the world's most pressing issues.
 Explore this page to learn more about our in-depth student programs, high-profile events, and how students can use our space.

-We encourage undergraduate students from across Penn's four Schools to apply for our new Undergraduate Essay Prize.
-The goal of the prize is to spotlight the most robust and insightful undergraduate writing and analysis about the ways policy can address contemporary world challenges.
-Applications closed on April 11, 2021.
+The goal of this prize is to spotlight the most robust and insightful undergraduate writing and analysis about the ways policy can address contemporary world challenges.
+Click here to read this year's winning entries.

 The Graduate Associates Program is intended for all graduate students from any Penn school or department.
 This program is an opportunity to engage with Perry World House's vibrant community of scholars, students, and visitors while developing the professional skills you need for a career in shaping policy.
 Applications for our 2021-22 class of Graduate Associates closed on July 16.

 The House Committee is a student advisory group composed of undergraduate and graduate leaders from internationally-oriented organizations.
 The committee meets monthly to discuss ideas, priorities, and upcoming programming at Perry World House, as well as to update Perry World House and one another on their respective organizations’ recent and upcoming initiatives.